Frequently Asked Questions

 Every person is different, which is why the initial appointment is so important.
 We’ll review your eating habits and lifestyle factors including social life, work hours, family responsibilities, exercise, and health history (i.e. health conditions, medications).
 This is usually followed by a discussion of your goals and reasons for wanting to see a dietitian.
 This gives me the information necessary to form a ‘nutrition diagnosis’, or the identification of areas of improvement.
 We finish the appointment with an individualized nutrition plan to get you closer to your objective.

 A nutrition plan can be thought of more like a nutrition prescription.
-In the initial assessment, I’ll form a ‘nutrition diagnosis’ and identify specific diet suggestions and recommendations to get you closer to reaching your health goals.
+In the initial assessment, I’ll form a ‘nutrition diagnosis’ and identify specific diet suggestions, meal adjustments and recommendations to get you closer to reaching your health goals.
 On the other hand, a meal plan would specify exact portions, types of foods for all your meals and snacks, recipes, and grocery list.

 Nutrition counselling works best for people who want to receive nutrition education on various topics and work through their obstacles to healthy eating.
 Meal plans work best for people who don’t experience a lot of food cravings and have little difficulty changing the type and quantity of food in their diet.
 Following a meal plan is always tougher than people expect and most of my clients do better with counselling sessions.
 After we complete the initial assessment, I’ll be able to make a recommendation on what I think will work best for you.